 |If your academic standing is warning

 Academic warning is a program at Grand View University designed to support students at risk of falling below the academic standards needed to graduate.
 This standing does not show on your transcript and is intended to serve as a "warning" that improvement is needed.
-Students with an academic standing of warning will need to meet with their academic advisor at the start of the term.
-You and your advisor will work together to design a success plan.
-The advisor will schedule two to three check-ins throughout the term to ensure the plan is working and to provide extra help.
+Students with an academic standing of warning are encouraged to make use of the Academic Learning and Teaching (ALT) Center and to seek guidance from their advisor to ensure they stay on track.

 How Is Warning Determined?

 - Student cumulative GPA is above 2.0 but term GPA is below 2.0

 |If your academic standing is probation

 Academic probation is a program at Grand View University designed to help students get back into good academic standing.
 Students with an academic standing of probation may be required to take the LIBA-105X Academic Success course or participate in success coaching.
 Your academic standing letter outlines the academic support program options for which you are eligible.

 - Cumulative GPA is below required level for class standing (see Course Catalog for GPA requirements)

 |If you are the parent, guardian, or partner of a student

 If your student is experiencing academic challenges, one of the best ways to help is to encourage them to take full advantage of the resources on campus:

 To understand the definitions of Academic Warning or Academic Probation please refer to their respective sections above.